nthompson8/bellabeat_analysis/README.md

   </tr>
   <tr>
     <td>Hourly</td>
-    <td>Calories, Intensities, Steps</td>
+    <td>Calories, Intensities, Steps, Sleep</td>
 </table>

 ### Data Limitations and Credibility
 There was an unequal number of participants throughout the tables.
 The sleep table had 24 participants, and the weight table had 8 participants.
-Since the data from these two tables does not include all participants, I will not be using them for a general analysis.
+I will use the sleep data since 75% of participants tracked it, and I will exclude the weight data.

 ## Data Processing